-Parent Contribution (applies to any dependent student) is the expected family contribution amount that your parents are expected to contribute toward your educational expenses based upon the information on your financial aid application.
+Parent Contribution (applies to any dependent student) is the amount that your parents are expected to contribute toward your educational expenses based upon the information on your financial aid application.

 Student Contribution is the amount you are expected to contribute toward your own educational expenses based on the information provided on your financial aid application.